Productions and Events

 Frear Ensemble Theater

-A fragment of a play about a person broken by jealousy and grief.
+A fragment of a play about a person broken by jealousy, grief and maltreatment.
 Based on the true story of the murder case of Johann Christian Woyzeck, this German expressionist play haunts the Frear this spring as a part of our Senior’s Honors Directing Thesis project.

 Circle Mirror Transformation